-Today’s photos are a continuation of those we posted during our first few months in India on tour, in today’s case on March 26, 2020, See the post here.
-We’ll continue on this path, sharing more tour photos until it’s time for us to hopefully depart on January 11, 2021.
+Today’s photos are a continuation of those we posted during our first few months in India on tour, in today’s case, on March 26, 2020.
+See the post here.
+We’ll continue on this path, sharing more tour photos until it’s time for us to depart on January 11, 2021, hopefully.
 From there, God willing, it will be an entirely new world!

-There were messages all over Facebook, Google News, and numerous other news outlets that South Africa’s President Cyril Ramaphosa was going to speak last night or today to impose a higher level of lockdown that would prevent travel between provinces.
+There were messages all over Facebook, Google News, and numerous other news outlets that South Africa’s President Cyril Ramaphosa would speak last night or today to impose a higher level of lockdown that would prevent travel between provinces.

-It would be too risky to attempt to drive from Johannesburg when police will be stopping drivers on the highways imposing fines and jail time, a result of violating travel bans.
-As it is, even in “normal” times, it’s best to avoid being stopped by police as we experienced in 2013, when Tom was stopped for “allegedly speeding,” resulting in a “cash ” payment in order to be allowed to continue on the road.
+It would be too risky to attempt to drive from Johannesburg when police are stopping drivers on the highways imposing fines and jail time due to violating travel bans.
+As it is, even in “normal” times, it’s best to avoid being stopped by police as we experienced in 2013, when Tom was stopped for “allegedly speeding,” resulting in a “cash ” payment to be allowed to continue on the road.
 We learned quite a lesson from that event.

-As it turned out it was all speculation.
-Cyril won’t be speaking after his Covid-19 council met on Wednesday to discuss additional lockdown measures, based on increased cases of the virus and changes in various strains.
+Cyril won’t be speaking after his Covid-19 council met on Wednesday to discuss additional lockdown measures based on increased virus cases and changes in various strains.
 It’s not rocket science to understand why cases would increase after the Christmas and New Year’s holidays.
+As it turned out, it was all speculation.

-In South Africa, (80% of the population are Christian), as is the case in many countries throughout the world, cases have spiked since the holidays.
+In South Africa (80% of the population are Christian), as is the case in many countries worldwide, cases have spiked since the holidays.
 When many gatherings of family, workers, and friends, with few wearing face masks or social distancing, continued to congregate to celebrate, more and more cases resulted from these types of events.

-I know the repetition of our discussions on getting out of here may be boring and redundant.
-But, as our long term readers know, we “tell it like it is,” including what’s most prevalent on our minds at any given time.
+I know the repetition of our discussions on getting out of here may be tedious and redundant.
+But, as our long-term readers know, we “tell it like it is,” including what’s most prevalent on our minds at any given time.
 No doubt, the next four days will consist of a similar dialog.

-Once we’re on the move, we’ll stay in close touch, since we’ll have ample time in Dubai, and again in Johannesburg to provide all of our readers with updates on our experiences.
-Also, for those who have yet to travel during the pandemic, we’ll include information as to how Covid-19 is being handled at various airports and on the flights.
+Once we’re on the move, we’ll stay in close touch since we’ll have ample time in Dubai and again in Johannesburg to provide all of our readers with updates on our experiences.
+Also, for those who have yet to travel during the pandemic, we’ll include information on how Covid-19 is being handled at various airports and on the flights.

 |Another of Tom’s meals while touring India in February and March 2020.|

 After all, we’ll be at four airports during our two days of travel: Mumbai, Dubai, Johannesburg, and Nelspruit/Mpumalanga/Kruger.
-As it turns out, if plane travel is relatively safe and airports are clean with appropriate precautions, picking this time in history may actually prove to be good for fulfilling one’s own dreams of safari.
+As it turns out, if plane travel is relatively safe and airports are clean with appropriate precautions, picking this time in history may prove to be suitable for fulfilling one’s dreams of safari.